desktop/desktop/docs/process/first-responder.md

 1. Ensure community issues and PRs are answered in a timely manner.
 1. Ensure support load is shared across the whole team.
 1. Free up the rest of the team to focus on milestone work.
-1. Give everyone a regular break from the milestone work.
+1. Give everyone a regular break from milestone work.

 Each rotation is a week long.
 While first responder your primary duties are: